mapbender/mapbender-documentation/en/architecture/translation.rst

 * translate
 * set locale in your parameters.yml to the new language
 * clear your cache
-* adjust your browser language to the translated language - Mapbender is automatically translated into the language your browser is set to.
+* adjust your browser language to the translated language - Mapbender will be translated automatically.
 * if everything is fine with your new language, give the files to the Mapbender community - best would be a pull request on GitHub in the Mapbender repository.